Revenue vs Net Profit

 What is it?

-Net profit is the value that remains after all expenses are subtracted from the company’s total income.
+Net profit is the value that remains after all expenses are subtracted from the company's total income.
 It is one of the best ways to determine a business' profitability and is often referred to as the bottom line.
+Net profit represents the ultimate financial outcome of all business activities during a specific period and appears as the final line item on the income statement, hence the term "bottom line."

 Who is it for?